Norman Gardens

 Educational outcomes in Norman Gardens fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is notably high, with 31.4% of residents currently enrolled in formal education.
+Educational participation is notably high in Norman Gardens, with 31.4% of residents currently enrolled in formal education as recorded in the most recent statistics.
 This includes 11.3% in primary education, 9.3% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education